Overview

 order,

-- pairs to hold two values or pass arguments in any order to
+- pairs to hold two values,

 - data type validation with the :: and :- operators and the optional